 Skip to content

-14-Day Whiteboard Ramp
+14-Day Interview Practice Ramp

-• Sheet 07 — interview-day logistics (Week 2).
+• Sheet 07: interview-day logistics for Week 2.

-The daily loop (board ↔ IDE)
+The daily editor loop

-1. Pick: just study-spaced 1 → today's drill.
+1. Pick: run just study-spaced 1 and use its printed editor command.

 Four-hour allocation